-- The City Manager is hereby authorized to extend the Declaration of a State of Emergency in the City of Miami Beach to address the COVID-19 pandemic; said extension for an additional period of seven (7) days, commencing at 12:00 a.m. on June 25, 2020, and ending at 11:59 p.m. on July 1, 2020. - 2.
-The scope of any emergency measures ordered by the City Manager pursuant to the Declaration of a State of Emergency shall, consistent with all prior emergency measures imposed by the City Manager to date, be limited to respond to immediate threats posed by the COVID-19 pandemic.
-Further, no emergency action taken by the City Manager shall be binding on the City Commission beyond the period of the COVID-19 State of Emergency, or otherwise limit the ability of the City Commission to undo any action of the City Manager, whether contractually or legislatively. - 3.
+- 1. The City Manager is hereby authorized to extend the Declaration of a State of Emergency in the City of Miami Beach to address the COVID-19 pandemic; said extension for an additional period of seven (7) days, commencing at 12:00 a.m. on July 18, 2020, and ending at 11:59 p.m. on July 24, 2020. - 2.
+The City Manager is further authorized to extend the Declaration of a State of Emergency in the City of Miami Beach for one (1) additional 5-day increment, which would commence at 12:00 a.m. on July 25, 2020, and end at 11:59 p.m. on July 29, 2020.

+- 3. The scope of any emergency measures ordered by the City Manager pursuant to the Declaration of a State of Emergency shall, consistent with all prior emergency measures imposed by the City Manager to date, be limited to respond to immediate threats posed by the COVID-19 pandemic.
+Further, no emergency action taken by the City Manager shall be binding on the City Commission beyond the period of the COVID-19 State of Emergency, or otherwise limit the ability of the City Commission to undo any action of the City Manager, whether contractually or legislatively. - 4.
 The City Commission may, at a duly-noticed City Commission meeting, determine whether the then-current extension of the Declaration of a State of Emergency should be rescinded, or whether any further extensions are warranted.
 Should the currently scheduled meetings of the Mayor and City Commission be canceled or rescheduled to a subsequent date, the City Manager shall call a special emergency meeting of the City Commission, pursuant to Section 2.04 of the City Charter, for the express purpose of terminating or continuing to extend the Declaration of a State of Emergency.

-PASSED and ADOPTED this day of , 2020.
+PASSED and ADOPTED this day of, 2020.

 ATTEST:

 Dan Gelber, Mayor

-Rafael E. Granado, City Clerk -::
+Rafael E. Granado, City Clerk

-APPROVED AS TO FORM & LANGUAGE & FOR EXECUTION
+APPROVED AS TO FORM AND LANGUAGE AND FOR EXECUTION

+Rul Cgv:1- 7/14/20

-City Attorney
+City Attorney \ \ \ \ Date